Simple odd $\beta$-cycle inequalities for binary polynomial optimization: Implementation and computational results

 \paragraph{Experiments.} The main goal of our computations is of preliminary nature: we wanted to assess whether the generation of simple odd $\beta$-cycle inequalities has the potential of being useful at all.
 Obviously, even a very careful implementation suffers from the large asymptotic running time of our separation algorithm.
 However, the actual additional gap that can be closed by adding the inequalities was hard to predict.
 In fact, our expectations were quite low because it is well known for stable set and maximum cut problems that one can often add a huge number of odd cycle inequalities with only moderate change of the dual bound~\cite{RebennackOTSRP11}.
 Hence, the purpose of our experiments was to investigate the impact of simple odd $\beta$-cycle inequalities on the dual bound.

-To this end, we computed the dual bounds for the standard relaxation $\Psr(G)$, of the flower relaxation $\Pfr(G)$ and of the flower relaxation augmented by inequalities~\eqref{eq_simple_odd_beta_cycle} by means of a cutting plane procedure.
+To this end, we computed the dual bounds $\Psr$, $\PfrOne$, $\Pfr$, $\Pcr$ and $\boundSCIP$.
 We evaluated the quality of the bounds and the running times within the root node.
 In particular, we turned off other features such as presolving, symmetry detection and heuristics, and only solved the root node.
 We allowed as many separation rounds as necessary until no more inequalities could be added.

-To obtain a reference objective value we first ran SCIP, augmented with flower inequalities of up to two neighbors, with a time limit of \SI{1}{\hour} and extracted the best solution found so far.
-This solution was then provided to our actual computations.
+To obtain a reference objective value we first ran SCIP, augmented with flower inequalities of up to one neighbor, with a time limit of \SI{1}{\hour} and extracted the primal bound $\textup{PRIMAL}$.

-Finally, to obtain an impression of the bound improvement in comparison to general-purpose cutting planes, we also ran SCIP with its default cutting planes, but no inequalities specific to our problem.
-We used the same settings, i.e., allowed SCIP an arbitrary number of separation rounds.

 We used SCIP~8.0~\cite{SCIP8} and ran our experiments on a Intel Xeon Gold 5217 CPU with \SI{3.00}{\giga\hertz} with \SI{64}{\giga\byte} memory.